 Modem fault handling

-The application core and the modem core are separate cores on an nRF9160 SiP.
+The application core and the modem core are separate cores on the nRF9160 SiP.
 When the modem core on the nRF9160 SiP crashes, it sends a fault signal to the application core.

 Detecting a fault

 The Modem library implements a fault handling mechanism, allowing the application to be notified when the modem core has crashed.
 The application can set a modem fault handler function using the Modem library initialization parameters during initialization.
-For a complete list of modem fault reasons, see Modem fault reasons.
+When the modem crashes, the modem fault handler set by the application is called with the fault reason.
+In some cases, the modem fault handler also contains information about the program counter of the modem.
+For a complete list of the modem fault reasons, see Modem fault reasons.

 In nRF Connect SDK, the Modem library integration layer sets the modem fault handler during Modem library initialization.